NotBela/OverlayMod/README.md

 # OverlayMod
 Add a highly customizable overlay with information about your current play to your desktop!

-⚠️ This release has a bug that causes the mod to not work in BeatLeader replays.
-A fix is being worked on ⚠️

 # Features
 - Add stats such as your relative score, points, miss count, and rank to your desktop screen.
 - Easy to use customization GUI